Darkhenrhal/NaviGuide/README.md

 **Contributing:**

 NaviGuide is an open platform, and we welcome contributions from individuals and organizations interested in promoting community awareness.
-If you'd like to contribute to the platform by offering your expertise as a resource person or by suggesting improvements, please contact us at contact@email.com.
+If you'd like to contribute to the platform by offering your expertise as a resource person or by suggesting improvements, please contact us at sineth21404@email.com or karunarathneprabodhani@gmail.com.

 **Feedback:**